14. Base Cation Dynamics

 where:

-is the annual yield of the crop (kg dry or fresh weight ha–1 yr–1).
+is the annual yield of the crop (kg DM or fresh weight ha–1).

-is the fraction of a BC in the harvested crop product, relative to the dry or fresh weight.
+is the fraction of a BC in the harvested crop product, relative to the dry or fresh weight (kg BC kg–1 DM or fresh weight).

 Runoff and leaching

-BC loss by leaching and runoff is calculated by multiplying the water flux in a given layer with BC concentrations.
+BC losses by runoff and leaching are calculated by multiplying the water flux with BC concentrations.

 Equation 14.4